Gough Whitlam: Later years and death, 1978–2014

 Whitlam was made a Companion of the Order of Australia in June 1978, and resigned from Parliament on 31 July of the same year.
 He then held various academic positions.
 When Labor returned to power under Bob Hawke in 1983, Whitlam was appointed as Australia's ambassador to UNESCO, based in Paris.
 He served for three years in this post, defending UNESCO against allegations of corruption.
-At the end of his term as ambassador Whitlam was elected to the Executive Board of UNESCO for a 3-year term, until 1989.
+At the end of his term as ambassador Whitlam was elected to the executive board of UNESCO for a three-year term, until 1989.
 In 1985, he was appointed to Australia's Constitutional Commission.

 Whitlam was appointed chairman of the National Gallery of Australia in 1987 after his son Nick, who was then managing director of the State Bank of New South Wales, turned down the position.
-He and Margaret Whitlam were part of the bid team that in 1993 persuaded the International Olympic Committee to give Sydney the right to host the 2000 Summer Olympics.
+He and Margaret Whitlam were part of the bid team that in 1993 persuaded the International Olympic Committee to award Sydney the 2000 Summer Olympics.

 Sir John Kerr died in 1991.
 He and Whitlam never reconciled; indeed, Whitlam always saw his dismissal from office as a "constitutional coup d'état".
-Whitlam and Fraser put aside their differences and became friends during the 1980s, though they never discussed the events of 1975.
+Whitlam and Fraser became friends during the 1980s, though they never discussed the events of 1975.
 The two subsequently campaigned together in support of the 1999 Australian republic referendum.
 In March 2010, Fraser visited Whitlam at his Sydney office while on a book tour to promote his memoirs.
 Whitlam accepted an autographed copy of the book and presented Fraser with a copy of his 1979 book about the dismissal, The Truth of the Matter.

-During the 1990s Labor Government, Whitlam used the Australian Greens as a "decoy questioner" in parliament.
+During the 1990s Labor government, Whitlam used the Australian Greens as a "decoy questioner" in parliament.
 According to Dee Margetts, Whitlam "didn't like what Keating and Hawke had done" and regularly sent the Greens questions to ask the government about policies he disagreed with.

-Whitlam initially had a close relationship with Labor leader Mark Latham; however, by 2005 he had called for Latham's resignation from parliament.
+Whitlam initially had a close relationship with Labor leader Mark Latham, who held his old seat of Werriwa.
+However, by 2005 he had called for Latham's resignation from parliament.
 Whitlam called his support of Latham to enter federal politics as one of his "lingering regrets".

 Whitlam supported fixed four-year terms for both houses of Parliament.
 In 2006, he accused the ALP of failing to press for this change.
 In April 2007, he and Margaret Whitlam were both made life members of the Australian Labor Party.
 This was the first time anyone had been made a life member of the party organisation at the national level.

 In 2007, Whitlam testified at an inquest into the death of Brian Peters, one of five Australia-based TV personnel killed in East Timor in October 1975.
 Whitlam indicated he had warned Peters' colleague, Greg Shackleton, who was also killed, that the Australian government could not protect them in East Timor and that they should not go there.
 He also said Shackleton was "culpable" if he had not passed on Whitlam's warning.